takanory/slides/20190615pyconth/PITCHME.md

 * My secretary is chatbot of Slack.
   * Is there someone using Slack?
-* I'm Launching the Slack application at any time.
+* I'm Launching the Slack application at any time on PC and smartphone.
 * So it's easy to access Slack.
 I want to do everything in Slack.
 * From here, I will explain how to create a chatbot on Slack.